Cory Monteith: 2009–2013: Glee, Bonnie Dune, and film roles

 Monteith felt that Finn had to "grow up a lot" during his time on the show.
 He said, "Finn started off as the stereotypical dumb jock but as the show has gone on, Finn's not dumb anymore, really, he's just a little naïve".
-Early reviews of Finn from television critics were mixed; Emily VanDerWerff of The A.V.
+Early reviews of Finn from television critics were mixed; Emily St. James of The A.V.
 Club said that he and Michele were "both agreeable and a little desperate for an outlet" in the pilot episode.
-Commenting on the fifth episode of the first season, Eric Goldman of IGN wrote, "We got to see a bit of a darker side to Finn... it's good to see this, because up until now, Finn's been a bit too strait-laced to totally invest in."
+Commenting on the fifth episode of the first season, Eric Goldman of IGN wrote, "We got to see a bit of a darker side to Finn... it's good to see this, because up until now, Finn's been a bit too straight-laced to totally invest in."
 In the second season's eighth episode, "Furt," Tim Stack of Entertainment Weekly noted "It's been a while since we've gotten some Finn focus, and I think I just missed Cory Monteith.
 But I also forgot what a good, natural actor he can be."
 Monteith as Finn won the 2011 Teen Choice Award for Choice TV: Actor Comedy, the same category he had been nominated for in 2010.
 Although he was not a singer before being cast as Finn, Monteith sang lead or joint lead on a large number of songs on the show.

+Sometime in 2010, Monteith quietly joined the Canadian indie rock band, Bonnie Dune.
+He'd met the band's lead singer, Justin Wilczynski on the set of MTV's short-lived show Kaya on which they both performed music together.
+Monteith served as the band's drummer and back-up vocalist and contributed to their songwriting.
+The group was writing songs and preparing for their debut album release up until the time of Monteith's death.
+Their debut performance in the U.S. was held at the Roxy Theater in Los Angeles, on January 9, 2011.
+Monteith performed with the band at several nightclubs and festivals across the U.S. to promote their music and garner interest.
+The band's debut single 'Maybe Tonight' is one of six tracks Monteith actively performed on and helped produce and is included on the EP, Miramar, released on February 4, 2014.